Create a new Process Instance.

 A process instance can be permanently deleted by selecting it from the list and clicking “Remove.”

-When an instance is deleted, all related data, including sub-workflows, tasks, and other elements, will be removed as well.
+When an instance is deleted, all related data, including sub-workflows, tasks, and other elements, will also be removed.
+Note: The DMS File Storage Folder and its contents, generated by the process instance, are removed when the process instance is “reset, removed, or archived” via the UI.

 Mark the process instance as a favorite.